norstone-tech/scon/README.md

 ## Release History

+* 1.1.0 Ints now take up less bytes depending on how big they are.
+Also, bugfixes.
 * 1.0.3 Added TravisCI intergration and tests
 * 1.0.2 Added support for NaN and 64 bit floats
 * 1.0.0 Added support for arrays, booleans, and nulls!